okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 #### Is your app high-trust?

-If you own both the client application and the resource that it is accessing, then your application can be trusted to store your end user's username and password — such apps are termed "high-trust".
-Because of the high degree of trust required here, you should only use the [Resource Owner Password flow](#resource-owner-password-flow) if other flows aren't viable.
+If you own both the client application and the resource that it's accessing, then your application can be trusted to store your end user's username and password.
+These types of apps are considered "high-trust".
+Because of the high degree of trust required, you should only use the [Resource Owner Password flow](#resource-owner-password-flow) if other flows aren't viable.

 If your app is not high-trust, you should use the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) flow.